 Dr. William G. Durden

-President of Dickinson College from 1999 to 2013, his previous academic experience includes serving as a member of the German department at The Johns Hopkins University and as executive director of the Center for Talented Youth for 16 years.
+President of Dickinson College from 1999 to 2013, his previous academic experience includes serving as a member of the German department at the Johns Hopkins University and as executive director of the Center for Talented Youth for 16 years.
 During his tenure at Johns Hopkins, he was also a senior education consultant to the U.S. Department of State for 11 years and chaired the Advisory Committee on Exceptional Children and Youth.
-Directly prior to coming to Dickinson College, Dr. Durden was simultaneously president of a division of Sylvan Learning Systems (today Laureate Education, Inc.) and vice president of academic affairs for the Caliber Learning Network—originally a joint venture of MCI and Sylvan.
-Dr. Durden currently holds a joint appointment as professor (research) in the Graduate School of Education at The Johns Hopkins University.

-Dr. Durden serves as chair of the advisory board of the Council for International Exchange of Scholars (the senior Fulbright program) and as a member of the board of trustees of the Institute of International Education.
+He served from 2004 to 2014 as chair of the advisory board of the Council for International Exchange of Scholars (the senior Fulbright program) and as a member of the board of trustees of the Institute of International Education.
 He is a board member of Walden University and the Santa Fe University of Art and Design.
-He is also a trustee of Richmond—The American International University in London as well as SquashWise, an organization dedicated to helping inner-city Baltimore youth obtain advanced education.
+He previously served on The Washington Center’s Council of Presidents and is currently a trustee of Richmond—The American International University in London.
+He also serves on the board of directors for SquashWise, an organization dedicated to helping inner-city Baltimore youth obtain advanced education.

-He received his undergraduate degree from Dickinson College in German and philosophy and M.A. and PhD degrees in German Literature and Language from The Johns Hopkins University.
+Dr. Durden is a recognized expert on a broad range of topics in education and has written several publications, including his most recent book Living on the Diagonal and Other Selected Writings.
+He earned his undergraduate degree in German and philosophy from Dickinson College and MA and PhD degrees in German literature and language from the Johns Hopkins University.
 Directly following his graduation from Dickinson, he was a Fulbright Scholar at the University of Basel, Switzerland.
-He has also studied at the University of Freiburg and the University of Muenster, Germany.
+He has also studied in Germany at the University of Freiburg and the University of Münster.